How to choose a Master Data Management architecture and implementation style that supports your business objectives and

 The real benefit of this style is that your master data is accurate and complete at all times while security and visibility policies at a data attribute level can be supported by the Transaction style hub.
 You gain a centralized set of master data for one or more domains.

 The Transaction style can often evolve from Consolidation or Coexistence styles.

-We hope this blog post outline of four common Master Data Management implementation styles and it will help you identify the right approach for your organization's implementation plan.
+We hope this blog post outline of four common Master Data Management implementation styles and it will help you identify the right approach and methodology for your organization's implementation plan.

 However, before you embark on any implementation, you need to define what business challenge(s) you wish to solve with your master data management system.

 If you’re hampered by data that’s siloed in disparate systems, your first step should be to explore what you’d like to do with your data if you had convenient access to a single comprehensive record.

 The next step is to think about who in your organization needs access to that data, and finally, do you want them to be able to access it from different devices and locations globally?